 Staying connected while on your cruise is essential, and GigSky's Cruise + Land eSIM Data Plans offer a seamless mobile experience from port to port and during days at sea.
 With GigSky, you can get a single data plan that provides the fastest and most reliable data service while at sea, in port, or touring on land.

-Your Cruise + Land plan can be used the moment you land at your vacation destination, even on the airport tarmac.
-Whether you're starting your trip a few days before your cruise or traveling after your cruise in one of the countries covered by the plan you select, you can continue to enjoy the fastest, most reliable cellular service for as long as you need it with the same plan.
-Your Cruise+ plan is valid on over 200 of the most popular cruise ships and in nearly 100 countries.
+Your cruise Internet plan can be used the moment you land at your vacation destination, even on the airport tarmac.
+Whether you're starting your trip a few days before your cruise or traveling after your cruise in one of the countries covered by the cruiser Internet plan you select, you can continue to enjoy the fastest, most reliable cellular service for as long as you need it with the same plan.
+Your Cruise + Land plan is valid on over 200 of the most popular cruise ships and in nearly 100 countries.